keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 An extreme example of a nondeterministic function is the random number generator `rng: () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
 This mapping is influenced by some side effect _external to the function's signature_.

-Interacting with disk resources is affected by the state of resources on the disk as the contents of these resources may change out of band.
-For example, reading the same file via `read: FilePath => String` is affected when the contents of the file change on disk.
-Operations that read and write to sockets are inherently side-effecting.
+Interactions with disk resources are affected by the state of resources on disk as the contents of these resources may change out of band.
+For example, reading the same file via `read: FilePath => String` is affected when the file is modified.
+Operations that read and write to sockets are intended to be side-effecting.

-Interacting with any system over the network implies affecting and being affected by these systems’ states, as in databases and third-party API’s.
+Interactions with any system over the network imply affecting and being affected by these systems’ states, as in databases and third-party API’s.

 Side effects also include **faults** such as the _divide by zero error_, thrown exceptions, and panics as they constitute secondary **implicit outputs** of a function.
 They impose an additional layer of protection to prevent or recover from them.

 Exceptions and panics are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some secondary **implicit input** may influence the outcome.
-In contrast, a _division by zero error_ only occurs if the input divisor is `0`; it normally is not treated as a side effect for this reason.
+In contrast, a _divide by zero error_ only occurs if the input divisor is `0`; it normally is not treated as a side effect for this reason.

 Nondeterminism is not defined by mere disk IO and external state.
 Some operations may produce an unknown number of results relative to their input.
 A simple example is a function `toBits: Int => [Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input value.
 Being coupled with IO, database queries exhibit nondeterminism in the number of rows they return, and in what sort and cardinality the rows have.

-Nondeterminism makes programs complex.
-Consider for a moment: nondeterminism is complex, but side effects are what allow our programs to be useful in the real world.
+Nondeterminism and unknowns require complexity in code.
+Side effects are what make our programs useful in the real world, which requires that we embrace nondeterminism.
 How might complexity in programs be reduced if they must also be nondeterministic?

 ### Modeling complexity

 Given a function `f: A => B` and another `g: B => C`: a third function `h: A => C` may be composed of `h := g ∘ f` or _h is g after f_.
-Programs may be modeled as a function `prog: A => B`, where `prog` is composed of innumerable smaller functions, building the necessary mappings to generate the desired program output.
+Programs may be modeled as a function `prog: A => B`, where `prog` is composed of innumerable smaller functions, each in concert building the necessary mappings to generate the desired program output.

-While the interface of the program `prog` models a simple input mapped to an output, many functions in real world programs must internally interact with implicit inputs and outputs _not present in the program's signature_ of `prog: A => B`.
+Functions in real world programs must internally interact with implicit inputs and outputs _not present_ in the program's signature of `prog: A => B`.
 An employee payroll system for example must make database queries and integrate with banks.
-These _implicit inputs and outputs_ have **effects** that dictate how their associated functions produce their outputs.
-For example, database queries may return nondeterministic responses and an error might occur when performing a direct deposit.
+These _implicit_ inputs and outputs have **effects** that dictate how their associated functions produce their desired outputs.
+For example, database queries may return nondeterministic responses and an error might occur when performing a direct deposit, and these effects determine whether payday has been successfully produced.

 Faults, errors, and nondeterminism as effects of these operations are opaque in functions modeled as simple input and output, as in `getUser: Int => User`.
-The signature of this function requires a sort of _tribal knowledge_ in order for the programmer to be aware of what effects may dictate how a `User` is produced from it:
+The signature of this function requires a sort of _tribal knowledge_ in order for you to be aware of what effects may dictate how a `User` is produced from it:

 * An associated `User` may not be found.
 * The returned `User` may change between function applications.